uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 Once the headset is setup, building to it is just as easy as building to any Android device.

-- Plug in the headset to the computer
+Connect the headset to the computer via the USBc cable in the VR box.

-n the headset:
+**On the headset:**
 - Put it on and accept the debug connection.
+Always allow.

-In Unity:
+**In Unity:**
 - On the top menu, select **File > Build settings**
 - Make sure the correct scene is ticked in the top box.
 - Press **Refresh** under **Run Device** and select your headset.